Want to quickly overcome overwhelm right now?

 Gone are the days that humans can remember everything they need to know and do.
 Nowadays, we constantly need to be on top of things, often too many things, that it’s more and more common to feel overwhelmed or experience information overload.

-The issue here is that while information, tasks, distractions, and responsibilities keep increasing, the space in our brains and number of hours in a day remain the same.
+The issue here is that while information, tasks, distractions, and responsibilities keep increasing, the space in our brains and the number of hours we have in our days remain the same.